Spion Kop Quarry: Location and use

 The quarry became disused in the early 20th century.
 Shropshire Archives (sic) have photographs of it in operation.
 It is remote and has developed an interesting flora and fauna.
 As a consequence there are restrictions on the use of the rock faces for mountaineering purposes.
 In particular, no climbing is allowed in the nesting season, and the faces which have the best plant growth are not permitted in the climbing routes.

 The site

-The main rock face is some 100 feet high.
-There are three parts to it being a south bay, a north bay and a central tower.
-Opposite the south bay is a small wall which is west facing.
-There are vistas across the Cannop valley from the spoil tips to the east of the reserve.
-The boundaries of the reserve have safety fencing.
+The main rock face is approximately 100 ft high.
+It consists of three parts: a south bay, a north bay, and a central tower.
+Opposite the south bay is a small west-facing wall.
+Vistas across the Cannop Valley can be seen from the spoil tips to the east of the reserve.
+The boundaries of the reserve are marked with safety fencing.

 Flora

 This is an area for ferns and many grow in the rock crevices.
 They include maidenhair spleenwort, lady-fern, scaly male-fern, western polypody and hard fern.
 Other species recorded are tutsan, bilberry, wood sage and foxglove.
 Mosses thrive on the boulders.

 There is a plantation of Douglas fir and beech to the west of the reserve.
 Scrub includes holly, gorse bushes, rowan, birch, goat willow, hawthorn and elder.